mradchuk/CS-1400/README.md

 # CS-1400
-Assignments, projects, and textbook solutions for the CS-1400 course at UVU.
+Assignments, projects, and Chapter 1 textbook solutions for the CS-1400 course at UVU.